typestack/routing-controllers/README.md

 Global middleware runs before each request, always.

-You can make global middleware to run after controller action by specifying extra `afterAction: true` option:
+You can make global middleware to run after controller action by specifying extra `afterAction: true`

-`@GlobalMiddleware({ afterAction: true })`

-Also, if you have a problem with running your global middlewares you can set a priority to run this way:

-`@GlobalMiddleware({ priority: 1 })`
+option: `@GlobalMiddleware({ afterAction: true })`.
+If you have issues with global middlewares run order you can set a priority: `@GlobalMiddleware({ priority: 1 })`.
 Higher is priority means middleware being executed earlier.

 ### Error handlers